A. Doak Barnett

-Early years
+Early life and education

 Barnett was the son of Eugene and Bertha Barnett.
 His father worked in Shanghai for the Chinese National YMCA and the family did not return to the United States until 1936.
 The young Barnett graduated summa cum laude from Yale University in 1942, with a degree in international relations.
 He spent World War II in the United States Marine Corps, advancing from private to lieutenant while serving in the United States and in the Pacific.

-After the war, he earned an M.A. degree in international relations at Yale and a certificate from the Yale Institute of Far Eastern Languages in 1947.
-That year he returned to Asia as a fellow of the Institute of Current World Affairs, and as a correspondent for Chicago Daily News.
+After World War II, he earned an M.A. degree in international relations at Yale University and a certificate from the Yale Institute of Far Eastern Languages in 1947.

+Career

+In 1947, Barnett returned to Asia as a fellow of the Institute of Current World Affairs, and as a correspondent for Chicago Daily News.
 He traveled throughout China, starting from Xi'an, in the Northwest, where he interviewed the warlord Yan Xishan; then lived for a time in a poor village in Sichuan; and rode on horseback to the regions of western Sichuan inhabited by Tibetans, sometimes finding that hard-boiled eggs were the only sanitary food.
 He chronicled the devastating conflicts of the Chinese Civil War.
 Chiang Kai-shek and his Nationalists were pitted against Mao's People's Liberation Army, which he saw enter Peiping in 1949.
 In 1950-51, Barnett served as a public affairs officer in the American Consulate in Hong Kong, helping to analyze China's internal politics and to draft recommendations for propaganda campaigns.
-Beginning in 1952, he spent four years as an associate of the American Universities Field Staff writing accounts of current developments in China from a base in Hong Kong.
+Beginning in 1952, he spent four years as an associate of the American Universities Field Staff, writing accounts of current developments in China from a base in Hong Kong.

 Barnett was program director for the Ford Foundation in Hong Kong in the late 1950s and channeled substantial funds to research projects on China at a time when many foundations did not support them because of the hostile politics of the McCarthy era.